Column: With DH shelved, another year of hapless NL swings

 Paul Newberry is a sports columnist for The Associated Press.
 Write to him at pnewberry(at)ap.org or at https://twitter.com/pnewberry196 His work can be found at https://apnews.com/search/paulnewberry

-AP Sports Writer Steven Wine in Miami, Charles Odum in Atlanta and Bernie Wilson in San Diego contributed to this report.
+AP Sports Writers Steven Wine in Miami, Charles Odum in Atlanta, Bernie Wilson in San Diego and Janie McCauley in San Francisco contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports